DoctorMcKay/node-steam-client/README.md

 Your own SteamID while logged on, otherwise unspecified.
 Must be set to a valid initial value before sending a logon message ([logOn](#logondetails) does that for you).

+### remoteAddress

+**v2.1.0 or later is required to use this property**

+If connecting or connected, a string containing "ipv4:port" for the server we're connecting/connected to.

 ## Methods

 ### bind([localAddress][, localPort])